Studio: Issues Reporting

 - Certain environments have access to and display an element while others have access but do not display the element.
 This can occur in some sites that share mobile vs desktop views.
 Depending on how the element is implemented, it might be present and visible on desktop, but not visible on mobile.
 This could be addressed by targeting the flow to only show to device type: desktop.

 - Your Hotspot or Tooltip is anchored to an element that isn't named specifically enough.
-We would report this to you as "found multiple elements" and you'll need to reposition your Hotspot or Tooltip onto a new element to resolve the issue.
+We would report this to you as "found multiple elements" and you'll need to identify a more unique selector for the target element of your Hotspot or Tooltip.